tatsutron/rimokon/README.md

 https://github.com/tatsutron/rimokon/assets/51144928/7d232c99-1f83-45af-b0fd-014c1e850674

 Metadata can be automatically imported for supported platforms.
-You can also edit the data by hand.
+You can also edit the data manually.

 ## QR codes